prantlf/rollup-plugin-esbuild-minify/README.md

 [Rollup] plugin to minify or clean up generated bundles using [esbuild].

 Simpler than [rollup-plugin-esbuild] and [rollup-plugin-esbuild-transform], focusing only on minification of the bundled JavaScript output.
+Faster than [@rollup/plugin-terser].

 ## Synopsis